lincc-frameworks/filtered-hips-viewer/README.md

 ### Prerequisites: Node.js

-To run the app, Node.js must first be installed if you do not already have it.
+To run the app, Node.js must first be installed if you do not already have it [on USDF].
 To install, run the following commands:

 ```commandline
 # Download and install nvm: